dclaar/purple_air/README.md

 The local version Uses the local JSON endpoint's built-in 120 second average, which is updated every 10 seconds.

-The web version uses the default values for the purpleair.com JSON endpoint, which appears to be a 10 minute average.
-This value is read every 30 seconds.
+The web version uses the default values from api.purpleair.com, which does not indicate what this represents (instantaneous? some average?).
+This value is read every 50 seconds.

 See my [blog post](
 https://seeingclaarly.blogspot.com/2020/05/seeing-airquality.html) for more